 additional funding that is required to run these programs.

 But it is the children and the communities that have the most to lose.

 And they are already telling me about their concerns.

-This past fortnight my office has received information and a petition from two affected communities.
+This past fortnight my office has received information and a petition from

 The petition reads in part:

 Our kids do not understand much English when they start school.
 If we teach

 them only in English, they will not understand.
 They will miss out on learning

 the important things they need to learn in the first years of school.
 We teach

 the children English gradually.
 Bilingual is the doorway to education for our